carbon-language/carbon-lang/llvm/docs/CommandGuide/tblgen.rst

 .. option:: -help

- Print a summary of command line options.
+ Print a description of the command line options.

+.. option:: -help-list

+  Print a description of the command line options in a simple list format.

 .. option:: -D=macroname